CyunXiong/SGACNet/README.md

 This repository contains the code for our paper "Spatial-information Guided Adaptive Context-aware Network for Efficient RGB-D Semantic Segmentation" .

 ## Model Zoo
+We provide the weights for our selected ESANet-R34-NBt1D (with ResNet34 NBt1D backbones) on NYUv2, SunRGBD, and Cityscapes.
+Download and extract the models to `./trained_models`.
 ### Validation on NYUDv2

 |           Backbone         |   PixAcc    |    mAcc     |    mIoU    | Input |  Model |
 | :------------------------: | :---------: | :---------: | :--------: | :---: |  :---: |
 |      **ResNet18-NBt1D**    |    74.6     |    61.8     |    48.2    | RGBD  | [model]() |